Leading Oil & Gas Drilling Contractor Improves Life Safety Strategies by Use of Technology

 - T Card System: With the T Card system, each person had a card with their name on it that they would flip over to indicate that they were present at their lifeboat.
-Hargreaves explains that the T-Card system normally took longer than the call in method, and adds: “[It was also] prone to mistakes and errors, which again could easily double muster times.”
+Hargreaves and Walker explain that the T-Card system normally took longer than the call in method, and that it didn't work well, or at all, if personnel weren’t able to get to their assigned muster point.
+"It was also prone to mistakes and errors, which again could easily double muster times," Captain Hargreaves adds.

 - Biometric Muster System: Finally, Hargreaves had tried a biometric muster system, but points out that this electronic fingerprint muster system was simply not reliable enough for their needs.